 - List all potential hazards associated with each step, conduct a hazard analysis, and identify control measures - 7.
 Determine critical control point(s) (CCPs) - 8.
 Establish validated critical limits - 9.
-Establish a system to monitor control of the critical control points - Establish corrective actions to be taken when monitoring indicates a deviation of the critical limit at a critical control point - 11.
+Establish a system to monitor control of the critical control points - 10.
+Establish corrective actions to be taken when monitoring indicates a deviation of the critical limit at a critical control point - 11.
 Validate the HACCP plan and then establish verification procedures to confirm the HACCP system is working as intended - 12.
 Establish record keeping

-When implementing a Preventive Control Plan/HACCP Plan, the first step is deciding who should be on the Preventive Control Plan/HACCP Team for each HACCP Plan.
+When implementing a Preventive Control Plan/ HACCP Plan, the first step is deciding who should be on the Preventive Control Plan/HACCP.
 Secondly, determine how many HACCP Plans are needed.
 In other words, how many different products/ processes?
-For example, a maple producer that produces maple syrup and maple barbecue sauce will have two HACCP plans.
+For example, a fruit processor that processes and packages frozen fruit, as well as fruit juice, will have two HACCP plans.